NirobSaha420/ClampCSS/README.md

 </p>

 > **Ready to Clamp?
 ClampCSS is a modern, minimal, production-ready CSS framework featuring fluid typography & spacing, responsive utilities, accessibility-first design, and zero JavaScript dependencies.**
-> 4 goals : Reduce your number of breakpoints, make web a little more accessible and a hope that it will reduce some headaches comes from build process and dependencies with some rememberable, easy to override codes.
+> 3 goals : Reduce your number of breakpoints and build time with fluid utilities, make web a little more accessible and a hope that it will reduce some headaches comes from build process and dependencies with some rememberable, easy to override codes.

 ---